seed-run/homepage/_docs/working-with-pull-requests.md

 In the above screenshot:

-1. Seed will add a comment with any deployed API endpoints.
+1. Seed will add a comment with a list of any deployed API endpoints.
 This is useful for cases where you have a frontend application that needs to be tested against this endpoint.

 2. And the **View deployment** button in the environments section takes you to the deployed stage in Seed.